Bijections between planar maps and planar linear normal $\lambda$-terms with connectivity condition

 The bijection $\psi$ specializes naturally to skeletons in $\skl^{(2)}$.

-\begin{prop} Given a unary-binary tree $S$, it is in $\skl^{(2)}_n$ if and only if $T = \psi(S)$ is a v-tree of size $n-1$ without label $0$.
+\begin{prop} A unary-binary tree $S$ is in $\skl^{(2)}_n$ if and only if $T = \psi(S)$ is a v-tree of size $n-1$ without label $0$.
 In other words, $\psi$ is a bijection from $\skl^{(2)}_n$ to $\vtree^+_{n-1}$. \end{prop} \begin{proof} We only need to show that (\textbf{2-connectedness}) in $S$ is equivalent to the absence of label $0$ in $T$.
 Suppose that $u$ is a non-root non-unary node in $S$, with $k$ consecutive unary nodes above it leading to a binary node $v$.
-By (\textbf{Normality}), $u$ is in the right sub-tree of $v$ in $S$, meaning that $\ell(v) = \leaf(S_u) - \unary(S_u) - k$.
+By (\textbf{Normality}), $u$ is in the right sub-tree of $v$ in $S$, meaning that $\ell(v) = \excess(S_u) - k$.
 We thus see that $u$ satisfies (\textbf{2-connectedness}) if and only if $\ell(u) > 0$, and we have the equivalence. \end{proof}

 \begin{rmk} We note that, unlike degree trees, the definition of v-tree does not distinguish left and right.
-Therefore, in the definition of $\psi$, there is no need to switch left and right when going from binary tree to plane tree.
-However, we keep the current definition for consistency. \end{rmk}
+Therefore, in the definition of $\psi$, there is no need to switch left and right in the second step.
+However, we keep the current definition for consistency with $\varphi$. \end{rmk}

 \begin{rmk} We notice that the definition of v-trees is very close to that of $\beta(0,1)$-trees \cite{desc-tree, description-tree}, which are in bijection with bipartite maps.
 The only difference is that in v-trees we may have label $1$ on leaves.
 However, a simple restriction forbidding label $1$ on leaves of v-trees does not lead to $\lambda$-terms in $\conn^{(3)}$, as the closed sub-term $\lambda x.x$ is translated to a leaf with label $0$ by $\psi$.
 Motivated by v-trees, we may also generalize $\beta(a, b)$-trees to allow extra possible labels on leaves.
 It is clear that the generating function of such labeled trees satisfies a functional equation with one catalytic variable, thus is algebraic \cite{BMJ}. \end{rmk}